divio/divio-cloud-docs/how-to/deploy-flask.rst

     uwsgi==2.0.19.1
     gunicorn==20.0.4

-Check that the version of Flask is correct, and include any other Python components required by your project.
+Check that the version of Flask is correct, and include any other Python components required by your application.

 ..  include:: /how-to/includes/deploy-common-dockerfile-file-building.rst